-WARNING: Do not rely on regenerative braking and your chosen Stopping Mode to keep you and your vehicle safe.
+WARNING: Do not rely on regenerative braking to keep you and your vehicle safe.
 Various factors such as driving with a heavy vehicle load, on a steep hill, or on wet or icy roads affect deceleration rate and the distance at which Model 3 will come to a stop.
 Drive attentively and always stay prepared to use the brake pedal to stop as appropriate based on traffic and road conditions.

-WARNING: Forward Collision Warning and Automatic Emergency Braking do not operate when driving at very low speeds (see Collision Avoidance Assist on page 127).
+WARNING: Forward Collision Warning and Automatic Emergency Braking do not operate when driving at very low speeds (see Collision Avoidance Assist on page 132).
 Do not rely on these features to warn you, or to prevent or reduce the impact of a collision.